Bank to reveal interest rate decision

 Economists believe the Bank will not increase the cost of borrowing after a slowdown in UK economic growth in the first quarter of the year.

-Last month, Bank governor Mark Carney said "mixed" economic date could delay any increase.
+Last month, Bank governor Mark Carney said "mixed" economic data could delay any increase.

 Rates rose for the first time in more than 10 years in November, from 0.25%.